IBM-Bluemix-Docs/sap-hana/hana-setting-up-infrastructure.md

 ## Next Steps

 You are now ready to begin Managing your {{site.data.keyword.baremetal_short}}.
-See [Managing your SAP HANA environment](docs/infrastructure/sap-hana/hana-manage-environment.html) for your next steps.
+See [Managing you SAP HANA environment](/docs/infrastructure/sap-hana/hana-manage-environment.html).